-A. THE DEBTOR AGREES TO:

-1. Make the required payments to the trustee and to whatever creditors are being paid directly, or, if required payments cannot be made, to notify the attorney immediately.
+- A. THE DEBTOR(S) AGREE TO: - 1.
+Make the required payments to the trustee and to whatever creditors are being paid directly, or, if required payments cannot be made, to notify the attorney immediately. - 2.
+Punctually appear at the Section 341(a) meeting. - 3.
+Notify the attorney and the trustee of any change in the debtor's address or telephone number. - 4.
+Inform the attorney of any wage garnishment, levies, liens, or repossessions of or on assets that occur or continue after the filing of the case.

-2. Appear at the meeting of creditors (also called the "§ 341(a) meeting") with recent proof of income, picture identification, and proof of the debtor's social security number, and any other required information.

-3. Notify the attorney and the trustee of any change in the debtor's address or telephone number.

-4. Inform the attorney of any wage garnishment, levies, liens or repossessions of or on assets that occur or continue after the filing of the case.

-5. Contact the attorney immediately if the debtor loses employment, has a significant change in income, or experiences any other significant change in financial situation (such as serious illness, lottery winnings, or an inheritance.)

-6. Notify the attorney if the debtor is sued or wishes to file a lawsuit (including divorce.)

-7. Provide the attorney and the trustee with copies of income tax returns, and provide the trustee with any refunds received, as required by the Court's Income Tax Order.
-Inform the attorney if any tax refunds to which the debtor is entitled are seized or not received when due from the IRS, the State of Idaho, or other entities.

-8. Contact the attorney before buying, refinancing or selling any property, real or personal, and before entering into any loan agreement.

-9. Cooperate with the attorney and the trustee in regard to questions about the allowance or disallowance of claims.
+- 5. Contact the attorney immediately if the debtor loses employment, has a significant change in income, or experiences any other significant change in financial situation (such as serious illness, lottery winnings, or an inheritance.) - 6.
+Notify the attorney if debtor(s) are sued or wish to file a lawsuit (including divorce). - 7.
+Provide the attorney with copies of income tax returns, and provide the trustee with any refunds received as required by the Court's Income Tax Turnover Order and proposed/confirmed plan.
+Inform the attorney if any tax refunds to which debtor(s) are entitled are seized or not received when due from the IRS, the State of Idaho, or other entities. - 8.
+Contact the attorney before buying, refinancing, or selling any property, real or personal, and before entering into any loan agreement. - 9.
+Cooperate with the attorney and the trustee in regard to questions about the allowance or disallowance of claims.